yaochenzhu/CiVAE/README.md

 Causal Effect Estimation with Mixed Latent Confounders and Post-treatment Variables

-This is a joint work with LinkedIn.
+This is a joint work between LinkedIn.
 Inc and UVA Vast Lab.

 ## Environment